 Genetic programming (GP) is premised on the idea that sharing the building blocks of good solutions in a population can effectively search the space of candidate solutions for a given problem.
 Most of the understanding for how building blocks are shared comes from schema theory or macro-level analysis of populations from several GP trials.
 In addition to these approaches, a lot of understanding can be gained by simply visualizing the genomes of single runs of GP and looking at how information is shared.
 As we show here, it can be especially helpful to visualize different methods to gain a qualitative feel for how they shape population dynamics.
 In this case I look at three evolutionary algorithms: tournament selection, deterministic crowding, and age-fitness Pareto optimization.

 We can think of the spread of information through an evolving population as a diffusion process, so I used Paraview, a visualization tool that is mostly used to animate fluids, to look at GP populations.
 I used the Tower problem as an example problem.
-The visualizations are single runs with a population of 250, using uniform alternation and mutation.
+The visualizations are single runs with a population of 250, using ellen with uniform alternation and mutation.

 To visualize the population, each gene (program building block) is assigned a color.
 The programs are represented as linear genotypes (post-fix notation equations) with a head (the top or root of the program) and a tail (the end of the program).
 In the following videos, vertical lines are single programs, and the programs are sorted in order of better fitness to the right.

 There are a few things we should expect to see: first, the population should become more homogeneous over several generations, as the population converges in solution space. second, more fit programs should diffuse their building blocks to the rest of the population.
 Also, from previous research we know that the heads (roots) of programs in a population tend to converge on similar forms before the tails of programs, so we expect to see more homology (similarity) at the bottoms of the graphs.